jazzsequence/book-review-library/readme.txt

 * 3 new translation strings have been added in this version.
 Translators, please submit your translations via http://translations.museumthemes.com/projects/book-review-library

 == Changelog ==

+= 1.4.9 =
+* Fixed a bug where the book author wasn't displaying if the title was filtered by WordPress before being passed to Book Review Library's title filter
+* changed string to boolean value for covers check
+* added Arabic language file
+* added Spanish language file
+* added Farsi language file
+* added Polish language file

 = 1.4.8 =
 * fixed a conflict with other plugins that use post types which prevented single posts of other post types from displaying